RafaelCarvalhoxd/RafaelCarvalhoxd/README.md

 - 🔭 I’m currently working at @VXCase

-- 🌎Hi, i'm Rafael a Back-end software developer & a Computer Science student, im currently working at @VXCase,  I believe that technology has the power to transform the world, and I'm dedicated to developing innovative and efficient solutions.
+- 🌎Hi, i'm Rafael Carvalho, I believe that technology has the power to transform the world, and I'm dedicated to developing innovative and efficient solutions.
 <br><br>

 ## 🛠 &nbsp;Tech Stack